samuelebianchi/chat-app-kotlin/README.md

 # chat-app-kotlin
 This is a simple Chat app written in Kotlin on Android Studio using Firebase.
+This project was created for "Programmazione 3" course of the computer science faculty in the University of Perugia (UNIPG)

 1. In this app you can create a new user by compiling the signin form, or you can access to your account by the login form.
 2. Once you made the access you can start sending and receive new messages with other users by searching them.